Buying a house in Tasmania

 Keep the defect limit low.

-Insist on at least 7–10 days for the inspection (21 days over Christmas).
+Insist on at least 7–10 days for the inspection (21 days over Christmas period minimum, 14 days over easter).

 Always include a cooling-off period.